Sachin-G13/Deep-Learning-Driven-Prediction-of-Microstructure-Evolution-via-Latent-Space-Interpolation/README.md

 ## 📌 Overview

-This project demonstrates a deep generative modeling approach to predict and visualize the time evolution of microstructures in binary alloys across different composition values.
+This paper demonstrates a deep generative modeling approach to predict and visualize the time evolution of microstructures in binary alloys across different composition values.
 It leverages:

 - A **Conditional Variational Autoencoder (CVAE)** to model the latent space of microstructure images.
 - **Cubic Spline Interpolation** to generate intermediate phase labels.
 - **Spherical Linear Interpolation (SLERP)** to ensure smooth morphological transitions between microstructures.

-The model replicates the temporal and spatial evolution of microstructures as observed in traditional phase-field simulations, but at a fraction of the computational cost.
+The model replicates the temporal and spatial evolution of microstructures as observed in traditional phase-field simulations, but at lesser computational cost.

 ---